logicsquad/ibis/README.md

 Getting started
 ---------------

-You can use Ibis in your projects by including it as a Maven
+Ibis requires Java 21.
+You can use it in your projects by including it as a Maven dependency:
-dependency:

     <dependency>
       <groupId>net.logicsquad</groupId>